wvengen/LGIportal/INSTALL.md

 ----------------

 You need a valid LGI certificate and private key.
-Then use the script createuser.php, for example like this:
+Then use the script
+<createuser.php>, for example like this:

     cd /var/www/lgi/
     php createuser.php john s3cretpw /home/lgi/cert/john.crt /home/lgi/cert/john.key